RetroDECK/ES-DE/INSTALL.md

 ## Building on macOS

 EmulationStation for macOS is built using Clang/LLVM which is the default compiler for this operating system.
 It's pretty straightforward to build software on this OS.
 Although it's a bizarre Unix variant, it is still a proper system with good tools.
-The main deficiency (apart from a quite strange user interface) is that there is no package manager and you need to register an account to install software from the App Store.
-There are several third party package managers though, and the use of one of them, _Homebrew_, is detailed below.
+The main deficiency (apart from a very strange window manager) is that there is no package manager and you need to register an account to install software from the App Store.
+There are several third party package managers though, and the use of one of them, `Homebrew`, is detailed below.

 **Setting up the build tools:**